Élodie Fontan

 Élodie Fontan ([elɔdi fɔ̃tɑ̃]; born 9 July 1987) is a French actress.
 She has appeared in more than fifteen television and film productions since 1996.

 Life and career

 Élodie Fontan started very young in French commercials for Nissan, Quick and Euro Disney.

 She gained notoriety in 2009 by playing Alyzée, Clem's best friend, in the Clem series, broadcast on TF1.

 In 2014, she joined the cast of the comedy Serial (Bad) Weddings alongside Chantal Lauby and Christian Clavier.

 She is part of La Bande à Fifi, a French comedy troupe bringing together Philippe Lacheau, Élodie Fontan, Tarek Boudali, Reem Kherici and Julien Arruti.

 She joined in 2018 the group of Les Enfoirés.

 Since 2016, she has been in a relationship with Philippe Lacheau.

+In early 2019, she returned to Philippe de Chauveron's sequel Qu'est-ce qu'on a encore fait au Bon Dieu?
+That same year, she was the heroine of the mini-series Prise au piège, broadcast in the first half of the evening on M6, which gave her a dramatic role.
+This is the French adaptation of the Spanish series Vis à vis, created by Álex Pina.
+The program tells the story of a young woman who finds herself in prison after being accused of homicide, even though she is innocent.